Ordered to be printed

 Dear Presiding Officers

-Under the provisions of section 16AB of the Audit Act 1994, I transmit my performance report on the Business Planning for Major Capital Works and Recurrent Services in Local Government.
+Under the provisions of section 16AB of the Audit Act 1994, I transmit my performance report on Procurement Practices in the Health Sector.

 D D R PEARSON